jeff-hykin/ible/documentation/checklist.md

 Big Release Tasks:
 - Rename observation to timestamp
-- Update readme
-- Check that youtube videos still work:
+- Record a video:
-    - go to the hosted URL
+    - download the executable
+    - run it
+    - put two videos in the videos folder
-    - paste the URL
+    - load them in the browser
-    - add a timestamp
+    - load a youtube video
-    - paste another URL
-    - add a timestamp
+    - add a timestamp with a comment
-    - go to the video list and click the other video
+    - toggle the watched state
+    - change the observer
+    - switch videos
     - download the timestamps
+    - show what they look like
+    - explain the headers ()'s
     - delete the timestamps
     - reupload the timestamps
-- Download the binary from the releases page

 Publication options:
 - HRI: top conference for human robotics interations